Marriage Proposal Trends in 2025: These Numbers Will Shock You!

 Your thirties: the ideal age for a marriage proposal

-When it comes to popping the question, your thirties emerge as the most common age.
-In fact, 50% of men who propose are between 30 and 35 years old!
+When it comes to popping the question, your thirties clearly stand out as the most common age range.
+In fact, half of all men who propose are between 30 and 35 years old!

-This impressive figure clearly shows that your thirties are by far the best decade for asking your beloved to marry you.
+This striking figure shows that the thirties are by far the prime decade to ask your beloved to marry you.

-This tells us that nearly 75% of marriage proposals happen before the age of 35, a time in life when the passion of love often outweighs more rational considerations, and the desire to build a future together comes naturally.
+This means nearly 75% of proposals happen before 35 — a stage in life when passion often outweighs rational considerations, and the desire to build a future together feels natural.

 Only 3% of marriage proposals are made by women

-Traditional values are still going strong, with only 3% of marriage proposals initiated by women rather than men.
-Since childhood, women have grown up with the image of Prince Charming, reinforced by fairy tales, films, and books.
-This may be one of the rare moments when, despite societal shifts, they still wish for these romantic and traditional values to be respected.
+Traditional values remain strong, with just 3% of marriage proposals initiated by women rather than men.
+From childhood, many women have grown up with the image of Prince Charming — shaped by fairy tales, films, and books.
+For some, this may be one of the few moments where, despite societal changes, they still hope to see these romantic, traditional ideals honored.

 December: the favourite month for a marriage proposal

-When it comes to asking the big question, timing is just as important as the place.
-And if there’s one month that stands out as the perfect time for a proposal, it’s definitely December.
-Nearly 15% of all marriage proposals take place in this special month, showing that the holiday season is the ideal moment to surprise your beloved.
+When it comes to popping the question, timing matters just as much as the location.
+And if there’s one month that stands out as the perfect moment, it’s definitely December.
+Nearly 15% of all proposals happen during this special month, proving that the holiday season is ideal for surprising your loved one.

-The magical Christmas atmosphere, family reunions, and festive spirit all play a crucial role.
-While December remains the most popular month by far, there’s a noticeable lull between January and April.
-The dark days, the end of the celebrations, and the return to routine explain this drop in proposals.
+The magical Christmas atmosphere, family gatherings, and festive spirit all play a big part.
+While December remains by far the most popular month, there’s a noticeable lull between January and April.
+The dark days, the end of the festivities, and the return to routine explain the dip in proposals during this period.

-However, as soon as the warmer weather arrives, things pick up again!
-From May onwards, proposals surge, particularly in the summer and autumn months, with August, September, October, and November all seeing high numbers of proposals.
+But as soon as warmer weather arrives, proposals pick up again!
+From May onward, there’s a surge — especially in the summer and autumn months, with August, September, October, and November all seeing high numbers of engagements.
 While these months are busy, none surpass December, which still holds the crown for the most proposals.
-The final month of the year is, without a doubt, when the most engagements happen.
+The final month of the year is, without question, when the majority of engagements take place.

 Valentine's Day: the ideal date for a marriage proposal?